hashicorp/nomad/website/source/docs/upgrade/upgrade-specific.html.md

 In order to enable all [Autopilot](/guides/cluster/autopilot.html) features, all servers in a Nomad cluster must be running with Raft protocol version 3 or later.

+### Node Draining Improvements

+Node draining via the [`node drain`][drain-cli] command or the [drain API][drain-api] has been substantially changed in Nomad 0.8.
+In Nomad 0.7.1 and earlier draining a node would immediately stop all allocations on the node being drained.
+Nomad 0.8 now supports a [`migrate`][migrate] stanza in job specifications to control how many allocations may be migrated at once.

+See the [Decommissioning Nodes guide](/guides/node-draining.html) for details.

 ### Periods in Environment Variable Names No Longer Escaped

 *Applications which expect periods in environment variable names to be replaced